23tux/vcr_proxy/README.md

 And so I did: VCRProxy is a proxy server based on WEBrick (which is included in ruby by default), that hooks into the calls, records them with VCR and let VCR replay the records the second time.

-If you have SSL calls (and that is the tricky part), a second MITM proxy is started.
-You just have to ensure that you ignore SSL errors/warnings in your application, because WEBrick generates a self-signed SSL certificate on the fly, and this certificate isn't signed.
+If you have HTTPS calls (and that is the tricky part), a second MITM proxy is started.
+You just have to ensure that you ignore HTTPS errors/warnings in your application, because WEBrick generates a self-signed HTTPS certificate on the fly, and this certificate isn't signed.

 # Usage